scala/scala-lang/blog/_posts/2017-11-30-bloop-release.md

 executions of `compile`.
 By this rule, the more users modify their sbt build or have bad habits, the less productive they are.

-Current sbt users can indeed avoid quitting and prefer suspending (`Ctrl-Z`), but they will always be punished for modifying their builds.
-In our experience, asking users to change their habits is hard, so we have preferred to add a built-in nailgun integration in `bloop` that addresses this problem at its root rather than changing people's habits, which is hard and time consuming.
+In an effort to address the problem at its root, we have preferred to add a built-in nailgun integration to bloop that always keeps hot compilers in the background.

 ### How does it work?